camilom325/PMC-MedicIA/README.md

 ## How to Use

-1. Clone the repository: git clone https://github.com/camilom325/my-portafolio.git
+1. Clone the repository: `git clone https://github.com/camilom325/my-portafolio.git`

 2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Or open this github pages [URL].
+Or open this github pages [URL](https://github.com/camilom325/my-portafolio.git).

 ## Technologies Used